lvl0socanalyst/lvl0socanalyst.github.io/_posts/2025-06-18-my-sixth-post.md

 12. USB Disabled - Shared Folders Disabled
 13. Whonix Gateway Network Settings (Important bit)
 14. Network --> Adapter 1 - NAT (Promiscuous mode = Deny)
-15. Network --> Adapter 2 - Internal Network (Name = whonix | Promiscuous mode = Deny)
+15. Network --> Adapter 2 - Internal Network (Name = whonix - Promiscuous mode = Deny)
 16. Whonix Workstation Network Settings (Important bit)
-17. Network --> Adapter 1 - Internal Network (Name = whonix | Promiscuous mode = Deny)
+17. Network --> Adapter 1 - Internal Network (Name = whonix - Promiscuous mode = Deny)
 18. Boot up Whonix Workstation and Whonix Gateway
 19. Ensure Whonix Gateway has finished connecting Whonix Workstation to Tor before you start browsing
 20. Change your host name to generic name ```sudo hostnamectl set-hostname user```
 21. You are all connected and ready for Tor

 -----Ramblings-----

 The whole time you are browsing TOR a beacon could be sending screenshots through to a C2 on your host and you'd have no idea.
 This setup is the epitome of a false sense of security.
 From a privacy perspective the amount of holes in this setup is laughable.
 But for browsing breach forums or likewise I don't see the harm.
-Create a new account everytime and go wild.
+Create a new account each time and go wild.